Kenyon's 2019-20 Discrimination and Discriminatory Harassment Policy is included below in full.

 The investigators will make a determination, by a preponderance of the evidence, whether there is sufficient information to support a finding of responsibility.
 The investigators finding, and the rationale for the finding, will be included in the final investigative report which will be shared with the complainant and the respondent by the Civil Rights Coordinator.
 The preponderance of the evidence is the standard whereby all relevant and admissible information is found to support, more likely than not, the allegations.

-If the investigators determine by a preponderance of the evidence that there is insufficient information to find the respondent responsible for violating this or other policies, the complainant may appeal this outcome following the procedures set forth in Section VII.G.
+If the investigators determine by a preponderance of the evidence that there is insufficient information to find the respondent responsible for violating this or other policies, the complainant may appeal this outcome following the procedures set forth in Section VIII.G.
 (Appeals).

 If the investigators determine, by a preponderance of the evidence, that there is sufficient information to find the respondent responsible for violating this or other policies, the matter will be referred to an Adjudicator to determine the appropriate sanction.
 The Civil Rights Coordinator will notify the Registrar to place a hold on the respondent’s transcript until the sanction has been issued by the Adjudicator.